Brookdale Wave

 Dexter Mule

-• Ginger beer is deceivingly named, as most are classified as non-alcoholic, containing around only .5% — similar to kombucha tea.
+• Ginger beer is deceivingly named, as most are classified as non-alcoholic, and around only 0.5% alcohol — similar to kombucha tea.

 • Getting bored with fruit garnishes?
 If you’ve got some extra cooking time, candied ginger can help take your presentation up a notch.